RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

   - ``feed_array``: This an array of feed strings (a list can also be passed, it will be converted to an array).
 The default is ``["x", "y"]``.
-    This is a a dataclass field, so the the class must have  ``@dataclass`` decorator and it should be specified with type annotations and optionally a default (see examples below).
+    This is a a dataclass field, so if it is specified, the class must have ``@dataclass`` decorator and it should be specified with type annotations and optionally a default (see examples below).

   - ``x_orientation``: For linear polarization feeds, this specifies what the ``x`` feed polarization correspond to, allowed values are ``"east"`` or ``"north"``, the default is ``"east"``.
 Should be set to ``None`` for circularly polarized feeds.
-    This is a a dataclass field, so the the class must have  ``@dataclass`` decorator and it should be specified with type annotations and optionally a default (see examples below).
+    This is a a dataclass field, so if it is specified, the class must have ``@dataclass`` decorator and it should be specified with type annotations and optionally a default (see examples below).

   - ``basis_vector_type``: This defines the coordinate system for the polarization basis vectors, the default is ``"az_za"``.
 Currently only